-Used oil is defined in Title 40 of the Code of Federal Regulations (CFR) Part 279 , and Utah’s Standards for the Management of Used Oil as “any oil that has been refined from crude oil, or any synthetic oil, that has been used and as a result of such use is contaminated by physical or chemical impurities.”
+Used oil is defined in the Utah Administrative Code Rule R315-15 Standards for the Management of Used Oil as “any oil that has been refined from crude oil, or any synthetic oil, that has been used and as a result of such use is contaminated by physical or chemical impurities.”
 The following are examples of used oil:

 - Compressor Oils